Preparing for the 2022 AP Biology Exam

 - Access the AP Biology course homepage in AP Classroom on the College Board website.
 There are multiple-choice (MC) and free-response (FRQ) problem sets for all eight AP Biology units, and these are excellent review tools.
 They do need to be unlocked by your teacher, so if they are still locked, ask your teacher to unlock them so that you can begin using them.
 The site also includes daily videos.

 - Study actively.
 Resist the urge to study passively, such as simply rereading your notes or reviewing lecture slides.
-Instead, find ways you can study actively (read: effectively).
-One way to do so is to attempt the multiple choice and short answer questions at the end of each chapter in your biology textbook.
+Instead, find ways you can study actively by attempting the multiple choice and short answer questions at the end of each chapter in your biology textbook.
 These exercises will be a very good litmus test (sorry, couldn’t resist) of whether you know the material in a given chapter well enough to proceed to the next unit.

 - Use flash cards or Quizlet as needed.
 If you’re having trouble learning certain concepts, find an effective way to commit to memory these basics.
 Flash cards and Quizlet can be great tools for aiding memorization.
 However, it’s also important to know what you need to memorize.
 It isn’t necessary to memorize, for example, all twenty amino acids, but it is important to know that differences in these twenty amino acids stem from differences in their r-groups.
 Recognizing what you need to know and what you don’t will make studying for the AP Biology exam less disorienting.